chimie-paristech-CTM/bde_hat/README.md

 The extracted geometry is then optimized with GFN2-xTB and converted to a SMILES string.
 If the stereochemistry is not the same for the original product and the SMILES string obtained from the TS geometry, then the latter geometry is fully optimized according to the regular autodE workflow, and the reaction profile is updated.
-The reactions to be checked are saved in a txt-file (`data/check_TS_stereochemistry`) generated during the first step of this workflow.
+The reactions to be checked are saved in a `.txt` file (`data/check_TS_stereochemistry`) generated during the first step of this workflow.
 This script can be executed as follows:
 ```
 python 2_post_processing.py
 ```
-As main output, the script generates a finalized reaction profile folder as well as a .csv file (`data/reactivity_database.csv`) with all the reaction SMILES and their computed activation and reaction energies.
+As main output, the script generates a finalized reaction profile folder as well as a `.csv` file (`data/reactivity_database.csv`) with all the reaction SMILES and their computed activation and reaction energies.

 ## Tunneling correction